manishshah1698/OPIOID_DATA_ANALYSE/README.md

 ## Setup
-Download the github repository either using https or SSH, and open the required file in jupyter notebook from the src folder.
+Download the github repository  and open the required file in jupyter notebook from the src folder.
 The Link for the dataset can be downloaded/viewed from the below links :
   1. ./data/Underlying Cause of Death-County-2019.txt  - Drug Overdose Dataset
   2. ./data/County_Health_Ranking.csv - County Health Rankings